What Is Rubella?

 Some women who get rubella during pregnancy have a miscarriage.
 In other cases, the baby doesn't survive long after birth.
 It’s best to get vaccinated against rubella before you get pregnant to protect your baby.
 You should wait at least 4 weeks after getting the vaccine to become pregnant.
 If you’re already pregnant, you shouldn’t get the vaccine.

 Rubella can also cause complications in women who aren't pregnant, and in men.
 Young girls and women who get it can develop sore joints (arthritis).
-This side effect usually goes away within 2weeks, but a small number of women will have it long term.
-It rarely occurs in men and children.
+This side effect usually goes away within 2 weeks, but a small number of women will have it long term.
+It rarely happens in men and children.

 In rare cases, rubella can cause more serious health problems, like brain infections or swelling and bleeding problems.

 The best way is to get vaccinated.
 Children need two doses of the MMR vaccine.
 They should get the first when they’re between 12 and 15 months old.
-They should get the second between four and six years of age.
+They should get the second between 4 and 6 years old.

-Babies who’ll be traveling to a country where rubella is common can get vaccinated as early as six months.
+Babies who’ll be traveling to a country where rubella is common can get vaccinated as early as 6 months old.

 It’s a virus, so antibiotics won’t work.

 Most of the time, the infection in children is so mild, it doesn't need to be treated.
-You can bring down your child's fever and ease aches with pain relievers like children's acetaminophen (Tylenol) or ibuprofen (Motrin).
-Don't give your child or teen aspirin, because of the risk for a rare but serious condition called Reye syndrome.
+You can bring down your child's fever and ease aches with pain relievers like children's acetaminophen or ibuprofen.
+Don't give your child or teen aspirin because of the risk for a rare but serious condition called Reye's syndrome.